 Note: As seen in the map above, the Great Square is the body of Pegasus and a large red dot has been used to mark the nose of Pegasus, a star called Enif.

 Star Gazer points out that viewing Andromeda means we are looking back in time.
-We see it not as it exists now, but as it existed 2-1/2 million years ago, just about when the Australopithecus walked on this earth!
+We see it not as it exists now, but as it existed 2.5 million years ago, just about when the Australopithecus walked on this earth (2.9 to possibly 9.7 million years ago)!
 A friend of mine says, "The past, present and future are all occurring now!"
 I don't know about you, but I am going to travel the night sky to the Andromeda Galaxy.
 This will be a future experience for me, looking for the light of the prehistoric past, and I'll be as present in the moment as I can with it.
 I invite you to join in on this night sky time traveling adventure.

-Two stars on the southeast side of Summer Triangle, Deneb and Altair, map the way to Enif, the brightest star of Pegasus.
-Just travel southeast of Deneb and east of Altair to find this bright nose star of Pegasus.
-Review this map.
-Now try locating Fomalhault (not shown in the above image); it is a bright star that lies southeast of Enif and south of the Great Square's two stars Scheat and Markab, above the southern horizon.
-Fomalhaut, often called the Lonely One, can be seen due south October 15, 10pm; November 15, 7pm; December 15, 5pm.
-Map More about Fomalhaut.
+Now try locating Fomalhaut (not shown in the above image); it boldly shines southeast of Enif and south of the Great Square's two stars Scheat and Markab, above the southern horizon.
+Map Often called the Lonely One, Fomalhaut of Pisces Austrinus, is a solitary bright star in a dark celestial sea of faint "watery" constellations.
+Fomalhaut can be seen due south in the ocean of stars October 15, 10pm; November 15, 7pm; December 15, 5pm.

 like to know your thoughts about The Night Sky ...